Non-Surgical Treatment

-for Hooded Eyes in Edina, MN
+Non-Surgical Treatment for Hooded Eyelids and Droopy Eyelids in Edina, MN

+You likely don’t think twice about your upper and lower eyelids until it begins to impact you.
 If you look in the mirror and all you see are heavy eyelids, it’s time to make a change.
 Hooded eyes, also called droopy eyelids or heavy eyelids, occur when excess skin folds down from the brow line and over the eye.
 Thankfully, there are droopy eye treatment options such as an eyebrow lift for hooded eyes to help you look and feel your best.

 We know skin